PaddlePaddle/PARL/docs/parallel_training/recommended_practice1.rst

   :align: center

 | Only **3.74** seconds are needed !!!
 As you can see from the code above, it is the ``@parl.remote_class`` that makes the change happen.
 By simply adding this decorator, we achieved real multi-thread computation.

+| In our next tutorial, we are going to show how to implement parallel computation without multithreading.